jxxcarlson/elm-tar/README.md

 can be thought of as the name of the folder/directory in which the files to be processed live.

-Because filling out this record is something a pain, a `defaultMetadata : MetaData` value is provided.
+Because filling out this record is something a pain, a `defaultMetadata : Metadata` value is provided.
 It can be modified as needed.

 ## Example